alphagov/inside-government-admin-guide/your-account/forgot-your-password.md

 ---
 layout: default
-title: Inside Government Admin Guide - Forgot your password?
+title: How to publish content on GOV.UK - Forgot your passphrase?
 ---

-## Forgot your password?
+## Forgot your passphrase?

 This is also useful if you want to trigger a welcome email so you can get started.